lemonsevens/lemonsevens-gruntworks/operations/Fibery/gwos-fibery-config/tasks/iteration-1-plan.md

 ---

-## Task `GWOS-FIB-IT1-REL-CoreConnect`: Establish Core Entity Relations & Simple Lookups
+## Task `GWOS-FIB-IT1-REL-CoreConnect`: Establish Core Entity Relations & Simple Lookups Across Spaces
-Objective: As the Founder, I want to establish all remaining direct relations and simple lookup fields between all core Fibery entities (new and scaffolded) as defined in the PRD, so that the data model is fully interconnected.
+Objective: As the Founder, I want to establish all remaining direct relations and simple lookup fields between all core Fibery entities (new and scaffolded, across their respective Spaces: `Sales`, `Systems`, `Support`, `Ship`, `Strategy`) as defined in the PRD, so that the data model is fully interconnected.
 Related Goal/Requirement: Iteration 1 Goal, PRD Section 2 (all subsections); REQ-FR-ENT-3.
 Key Deliverables / Acceptance Criteria:
 -   Deliverable 1: Relation `Task.Project` (many-to-one) confirmed/established.